 There’s only about a month left until the Big Game, and although it’s not yet decided who’s going to play, we do know some important information – when, where, how you can tune in, and how to make it a game to remember for the kids and adults in your program.

 Planning Your Event: Many of you that are planning an event for your residents may not know too much about football.
 Rest assured, you can still have a very successful event!
 Keep a few things in mind – a game consists of four 15-minute quarters, plus a half-time performance.
-Using data from Super Bowls from 2010 to 2016, the average length of a Super Bowl is 3 hours and 44 minutes.
+Using data from games from 2010 to 2016, the average length is 3 hours and 44 minutes.
 That means the game would end at roughly 10:14 p.m.
 EST

 Getting Ready for the Big Game